VeriorPies/MineCloud/README.md

      </p>
 2. Deploy MineCloud
    - Type `npm install` to install all dependencies
-   - (Optional) Replace `minecloud_configs/server/server.zip` with your favorite Minecraft version / Mods, the default Minecraft being downloaded is `1.19.4` (When packing server executable, make sure the server.jar is at the root level of the zip file).
+   - (Optional) Replace `minecloud_configs/server/server.zip` with your favorite Minecraft version / Mods, the default Minecraft being downloaded is `1.19.4` (When packing the server executable, make sure the server.jar is at the root level of the zip file).
      After replacing `server.zip`, set `DEPLOY_LOCAL_SERVER_EXECUTABLE = true` in the `minecloud_configs/MineCloud-Configs.ts`
    - Open the terminal in the MineCloud folder and enter `npx cdk list` to make sure the build pass.
 You should see the stack name being printed:
      ```